Pinkish-Warrior/webpage/readme.md

 ## I am Tania, a junior software developer.

 With no two days are the same; learning to `<code>` has brought me fresh and exciting challenges, gaining additional skills.
 Leading me to a new career path in Software Development.
-By creating and maintaining computers' software applications, websites and having fun.
+By creating and maintaining computers' software applications, websites and having FUN.

 ## ✨ Interests:

-### 🏍️ Motorcycles
+### 🏍️ Motorcycle
-Anything that gets your blood racing is probably worth doing.
+<p> Anything that gets your blood racing is probably worth doing.</p>
 <br />

 ### 🎨 Drowing and Painting
-A Cerebral connection...
+<p> A Cerebral connection... </p>
 <br />

-### 🌱 Volunterring
+### 🌱 Volunteering
-Making a diference!
+<p> Making a diference!</p>
 <br />

 ### 🔧 Tools